elshender/10GU-AI/README.md

 ## Features
 * Music DJ. - To DO
-* Gift a SC drink to user. - To DO
+* Gift a SC drink to user. - in progress
 * Guilded events Bridge. - To DO
 * RSI Account authentication with Role. - To DO
 * React Role one time react, channel role react. - To DO